OpenFreeEnergy/openfe/docs/workflow.rst

 ..
 TODO

-Finally, to gather the results of that, use the :ref:`cli_gather`:
+Finally, to gather the results of that, use the ref:`cli_gather`:

 .. code:: bash